Ranna3laa/Predicting-Hazardous-NEOs/README.md

      - **Precision, Recall, F1-Score, and AUC-ROC Curve**
    - Select the best-performing model based on these metrics.

-5. **Project Documentation & Submission**
-   - Upload the project to **GitHub**.
-   - Create a **well-documented README file** detailing the process, findings, and insights.
-   - Include a link to the repository in the final submission.

 ## 🔥 Why This Matters?
 An accurate **NEO prediction model** can contribute to planetary defense strategies by helping scientists and space agencies **assess potential threats** and take necessary preventive measures.